 Amidst the current COVID-19 outbreak, many schools and businesses are turning to online events as a way to connect with their communities, while safely adhering to social distancing.
 With an abundance of free programs available online, running a virtual event has never been easier.
 But, we get it, your first virtual event can be a little intimidating.
 You’ve never run one before and you have no idea what to expect.
 If you’re feeling overwhelmed or a little stuck, here’s a quick guide to get you started.Choose your virtual event

-If you ask us, it’s always a good idea to elect an event coordinator or small team to organise, manage and run all elements of the virtual event.
-This will help ensure that all event objectives, communication and goals are aligned.
+If you ask us, it’s always a good idea to elect an event coordinator or small team to organize, manage and run all elements of the virtual event.
+This will help ensure that all event objectives, communication, and goals are aligned.

 Virtual events require marketing and targeted communication to encourage attendance and increase brand awareness.
 Here at Digistorm, we are big advocates for inbound marketing.
 The aim of inbound marketing is to attract, engage and delight your audience through mainly digital techniques.
 We suggest using blog posts, social media, and email as inbound marketing tactics for your online event.